Arcensoth/language-mcfunction/CONTRIBUTING.md

 - `grammars/` contains generated grammars.
 Do not modify these files by-hand; they will be over-written.
 - `icons/` contains file icons and the original extension icon SVG.
 The file icons are not currently used by the extension due to limitations with the VSCode theming API.
 - **`lib/` contains all of the interesting stuff, and most of what you'll probably care about.**
+    - `out/` is where compiled output typically goes.
+You can safely ignore folders like this.
+    - `src/` contains all of the library TypeScript source code to be compiled into JavaScript.
         - `grammars/` contains grammar stubs used as a basis for generated grammars.
             - `version-agnostic.yaml` is the version-agnostic grammar, in a [custom format](#compiling-the-grammars).
             - `version-specific-base.yaml` is the base grammar, common to all version-specific grammars.
         - `cli.ts` is the entry point for the grammar generator's command-line interface.
         - `command-manifest.ts` defines data structures for the server-generated `commands.json`.
         - `language-grammar.ts` defines data structures for various tmLanguage constructs.
-    - `tsconfig.json` is the configuration file for the TypeScript compiler.
         - `utils.ts` contains common utilities.
         - `version-specific.ts` contains the bulk of the version-specific grammar generator.
-- `out/` is where compiled output typically goes.
-You can safely ignore folders like this.
+    - `tsconfig.json` is the configuration file for the TypeScript compiler.
 - `tests/` contains all of the sample `mcfunction` files for testing.
 It is recommend that you add to the tests when fixing bugs or adding new features.
 - `.vscodeignore` lists the files/folders that need not be packaged with the extension.
 Everything in `lib` and `tests` is already listed here, but if you add new files elsewhere you should consider listing them in this file.
 - `CHANGELOG.md` lists changes from version to version, via the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.